Over 59,000 TCDSB students receive a healthy breakfast or morning meal through the Student Nutrition Program.

 - support improved academic performance.

 There are a variety of reasons why children come to school hungry, including:

 - bussed-in students often eat very early and are hungry again once the school day begins;

 - working parents maintain busy schedules and are unable to ensure that breakfast is eaten daily; or

-Municipal and provincial government grants subsidize approximately 25% of the costs associated with running Student Nutrition Programs.
+Municipal and provincial government grants subsidize approximately 25% of the costs associated with running SNPs.
 Each school provides the balance through fundraising, parent donations and corporate donations.

 Your donation can help bridge the gap to achieve a sustainable program.
-Tax receipts are issued for any donation over $20.
 Donors may direct funds to a particular school.

 You can direct your donation to the Student Nutrition Program Wing of Support through our Canada Helps page.

-If you are interested in volunteering at a program, contact the school principal.
+If you are interested in volunteering in a SNP, contact the school principal.

 AFL SNP Monthly Financial Report Training Session Dates & Registration to be announced